biggie-boss/LoreRim/README.md

 ### Economy Changes

 - Issue: It's way too hard to make gold early on but you have an excess late game.
+Tons of complaints about this.
+I hope these changes make the pace of the game slower and make money feel more valuable.
 - Solution: Vendors have less gold in general.
 Bartering perks give more intitial value but scale slower.
 For example, haggling used to give 0 benefit at level 1 speech but scale 1% up to 100% better prices at level 100.
 Now, you immediately gain 20% but only scale 1% per 5 levels in speech.
 So you'd have 20% at level 0, reaching 40% at level 100.
 - Since vendors have less gold, some of the "sell price" perks have instead been changed to buy and sell price, but with reduces sell price.
 - In general, you will get less loot from random enemies, but loot from bosses is mostly unchanged.